garrandall/popular-music-data/tracks/hold-on--tighter-to-love--clubland.md

 ---
 Hold it now, hold it now
 Hold it now, hold it now
-Hold it now, hold it now...
+Hold it now, hold it now

 Whoa, oh, oh...
 Hold on tighter to love